MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-trace-files.md

 # ![Small logo on windbg preview](images/windbgx-preview-logo.png) Time Travel Debugging - Working with Trace Files

-This section describes how to work with time travel trace files.
+This section describes how to work with files used by time travel debugging.

 ## Trace File Overview

-.RUN files are used to record code execution.
+Time Travel Debugging uses the following files to debug code execution.

+The trace file contains the code execution recording and has a .RUN extension.

-.IDX files are created when the trace file is closed and enable quick access to memory locations in the trace file.
+The index file enables quick access to information in the Trace file and has an .IDX extension

-.OUT files are used to log error messages, when failures occur.
+The error log files are created when tracing failures occur and has an .OUT extension

 ## Trace .RUN files

-Trace .RUN files can be opened after they are recorded using **File** > **Open trace file**.
+Trace .RUN files can be opened after they are recorded using **File** > **Start debugging** > **Open trace file**.

 ![File open options showing open trace option highlighted](images/ttd-start-debugging-options.png)